wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/3-error-handling-level-one-level-two.md

-The first two levels concern exception handling; namely, the failure of individual actions in a process, and the attempt to handle such failures so that the execution of the process may resume.
+The first two levels concern exception handling; namely, the failure of individual actions in a process, and the attempt to handle such failures so that the process may resume running.

 In this unit, you will learn how to utilize the exception handling capabilities of WinAutomation.